The King's Nemesis

 Yet again it was met with resistance, some towns claimed exemption under their charters whilst certain individuals complained publicly and paid up only reluctantly.
 Even so the tax was renewed year after year and extended across the entire country.

 For his refusal to pay, Hampden was forced to appear before the Star Chamber.
-Despite the fact that there were no real constitutional grounds upon which to oppose the collection of Ship Money, so unpopular was its imposition and the widespread public support for Hampden that though the Court found in favour of the King it was only by a vote of 7 to 5.
+Even though there were no real constitutional grounds upon which to oppose the collection of Ship Money, so unpopular was its imposition and the widespread public support for Hampden that though the Court found in favour of the King it was only by a vote of 7 to 5.
 It was a clear indication of the growing opposition to his personal rule.

 It was his religious policies however that provoked the most resistance to his rule.
 He was a committed Protestant but like James and Elizabeth before him he believed in the trappings, ceremony, and grandeur of the Church.
 The spectacle of the religious service lay at the core of the Church of England.
 To many, particularly the Puritans, these were the remnants of Catholicism and little short of idolatry.
 Nonetheless, Charles was determined to impose religious uniformity throughout his Kingdom.